-- Registering participants in the Award and helping them get started
+Manages participants in the Award and helps them get started

-- Celebrating achievements and presenting participants with completed Awards
+Celebrates achievements and presents participants with completed Awards

 Who can be an Award Leader?

 Anyone over the age of 18 can apply to become an Award Leader, as long as they are a part of an Award Unit.
-If your school or organisation is not currently running the Award, you can register to become an Award Unit (an organisation/school with a licence to deliver The Duke of Edinburgh's Hillary Award).
+If your school or organisation is not currently running the Award, you can contact us to become an Award Unit (an organisation/school with a licence to deliver The Duke of Edinburgh's Hillary Award).
 Anyone wanting to become an Award Leader will need to complete a short online training course and meet the Award’s police vetting requirements.

 What are the benefits of becoming an Award Leader?

 There is a significant amount of value created for adults in New Zealand, who support the delivery of the Award in a variety of ways.